bunnybumbum/Health_Site/README.md

 - Each of the above templates can be mapped to a page through WP admin

 ## Screenshot
-Below is the screenshot of Home Page
+Below is the screenshot of Home Page.
+You can access the site [here](https://tinyurl.com/2bdhp7e9)

 <img alt="Home Page" src="images/home.png">